C5T/Current/README.md

 For more details please refer to the original [`GoogleTest` documentation](http://code.google.com/p/googletest/wiki/Documentation).

 The code in Bricks is a header-only port of the code originally released by Google.
 It requires no linker dependencies.
+## Extras

+[`Bricks`](https://github.com/KnowSheet/Bricks/) contains a few other useful bits, such as threading primitives, in-memory message queue and system clock utilities.